-- 11. In-Network Convenience Clinics and Online Care.
+- 11. Lifetime maximums and non-prescription out-of-pocket maximums.
+Coverage under Advantage is not subject to a per person lifetime maximum.
+In the first and second years of the contract, coverage under Advantage is subject to a plan year, non-prescription drug, out-of-pocket maximum of \$1,700 per person or \$3,400 per family for members whose primary care clinic is in Cost Level 1 or Cost Level 2; \$2,400 per person or \$4,800 per family for members whose primary care clinic is in Cost Level 3; and \$3,600 per person or \$7,200 per family for members whose primary care clinic is in Cost Level 4. - 12.
+In-Network Convenience Clinics and Online Care.
 Services rendered at innetwork convenience clinics and online care are not subject to a copayment.
 First dollar deductibles are waived for convenience clinic and online care visits.
 (Note the prescriptions received as a result of a visit are subject to the drug copayment maximums as described above at Section F, Subd.
-1 b 5.) - c.
+1 b 6.) - c.
 Benefit Level Two Health Care Network Determination.
-Issues regarding the health care networks for the 2022 insurance year shall be negotiated in accordance with the following procedures: - 1.
-At least twelve (12) weeks prior to the open enrollment period for the 2022 insurance year the Employer shall meet and confer with the Joint Labor/Management Committee on Health Plans in an attempt to reach agreement on the Benefit Level Two health care networks. - 2.
-If no agreement is reached within five (5) working days, the Employer and the Joint Labor-Management Committee on behalf of all of the exclusive representatives shall submit a list of providers/provider groups in dispute to a mutually agreed upon neutral expert in health care delivery systems for final and binding resolution.
-The only providers/provider groups that may be submitted for resolution by this process are those for which, since the list for the 2020 insurance year was established, Benefit Level Two access has changed, or those that are intended to address specific problems caused by a reduction in Benefit Level Two access.
+Issues regarding the health care networks for the 2024 insurance year shall be negotiated in accordance with the following procedures: - 1.
+At least 12 weeks prior to the open enrollment period for the 2024 insurance year the Employer shall meet and confer with the Joint Labor/Management Committee on Health Plans in an attempt to reach agreement on the Benefit Level Two health care networks. - 2.
+If no agreement is reached within five working days, the Employer and the Joint Labor-Management Committee on behalf of all of the exclusive representatives shall submit a list of providers/provider groups in dispute to a mutually agreed upon neutral expert in health care delivery systems for final and binding resolution.
+The only providers/provider groups that may be submitted for resolution by this process are those for which, since the list for the 2023 insurance year was established, Benefit Level Two access has changed, or those that are intended to address specific problems caused by a reduction in Benefit Level Two access.

-Absent agreement on a neutral expert, the parties shall select an arbitrator from a list of five (5) arbitrators supplied by the Bureau of Mediation Services.
+Absent agreement on a neutral expert, the parties shall select an arbitrator from a list of five arbitrators supplied by the Bureau of Mediation Services.
 The parties shall flip a coin to determine who strikes first.
-One-half (1/2) of the fees and expenses of the neutral shall be paid by the Employer and one-half (1/2) by the exclusive representatives.
-The parties shall select a neutral within five (5) working days after no agreement is reached, and a hearing shall be held within fourteen (14) working days of the selection of the neutral.
+One-half of the fees and expenses of the neutral shall be paid by the Employer and one-half by the exclusive representatives.
+The parties shall select a neutral within five working days after no agreement is reached, and a hearing shall be held within 14 working days of the selection of the neutral.

-- 3. The decision of the neutral shall be issued within two (2) working days after the hearing. - d.
+- 3. The decision of the neutral shall be issued within two working days after the hearing. - d.
 Coordination with Workers' Compensation.
 When an employee has incurred an onthe-job injury or an on-the-job disability and has filed a claim for workers' compensation, medical costs connected with the injury or disability shall be paid by the employee's health plan, pursuant to Minnesota Statutes §176.191, Subd.
-3.

-e.
+3. - e.
 Health Promotion and Health Education.
 Both parties to this Agreement recognize the value and importance of health promotion and health education programs.
 Such programs can assist employees and their dependents to maintain and enhance their health, and to make appropriate use of the health care system.
 To work toward these goals: